Flux Cored, Applications, plus MIG Pipe weld Data.

 weld cost reduction

-potential is always found in
+potential has always been found in

-ship yards, construction
+ship yards, large construction

 and of course at the other